-When we hear Gironde, we often think of vineyards and castles.
-But what if the stones could speak to you?
-Listen to their murmurs as they tell you their secrets, as you discover a wealth of heritage, from prehistory to the present day.
-This tour of the wine-growing lands of Saint-Emilion and Pomerol is sure to impress your palate too.
-Let yourself be carried away by the charm of the hillsides, but also by the meandering Isle, Dordogne and Garonne rivers, ending up with your feet in the Atlantic!
+When we hear Gironde, we often think of vineyards and châteaux.
+And if stones could talk...
+Listen to their whispers as they reveal their secrets through discoveries rich in heritage, from prehistory to the present day.
+This tour of the wine-growing regions of grands crus such as Saint-Emilion and Pomerol is sure to leave a lasting impression on your palate.
+Let yourself be carried away by the charm of the hillsides and the meandering rivers of the Isle, Dordogne and Garonne, passing through the Arcachon Basin to end up with your feet in the Atlantic!

 On presentation of your PASS'ETAPES card, get free access to the swimming pool.